pulse-on-climate/endcoin-whitepaper/README.md

 (hell yeah on chain lets goooooooo)

 # AMM and token emission
 We currently have the Endcoin base program on Devnet.
-We submit through switchboard using a known centralised datapoint for now to alter the number of Endcoin and Gaiacoin that are emitted daily.
+We submit through switchboard using a known centralized data point for now to alter the number of Endcoin and Gaiacoin that are emitted daily.
 ## Who the f**hell is Gaia?
 Gaia is the Earth.
 Coined by James Lovelock, Gaia is a proposed theory that the Earth is constantly self-regulating.
 This is a pretty nice article that explains his theories in more detail than I can be bothered regurgitating.
 TLDR; GAIA = Earth.